cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_ed.md

 ## Autoencoder (Encode-Decode) - Overview

+The autoencoder jointly learns an encoder (p → k) and decoder (k → p) by minimizing reconstruction error.
+With sufficient capacity and regularization, the bottleneck enforces information compression so that reconstructions approximate inputs with low error.

 This example shows an autoencoder that encodes and reconstructs the input.
 After training the reduction from p -> k dimensions, the model decodes back to p.
 The better the training, the closer the reconstruction is to the original (low reconstruction error).

 Prerequisites